-Our logo shows a lovable little young infant exuding innocent, genuine happiness.
-This hand-drawn painting was a considered choice over the traditional line logos, as it conveyed our philosophy in detail.
+The Global Newborn Society speaks for babies.
+And so does our artist.
+Our logo shows a lovable little infant exuding innocent, genuine happiness.
 The absence of skin color, curly hair, shape of the eyes, and the long eye-lashes emphasize that infants need care all over the world, irrespective of ethnicity, race, and gender.
-On the bib, the yellow background reflects happiness, hope, and spontaneity; the globe symbolizes well-coordinated, world-wide efforts.
-The age-related vulnerability of an infant, with all the limitations in verbal expression, is seen in being alone in the boat.
+On the bib, the yellow background reflects happiness, hope, and spontaneity.
+The globe symbolizes a need for well-coordinated and world-wide efforts; many campaigns focused on vaccination, nutrition, and education have achieved laudable success.